HowToGetLicensed

 Last updated: March 1, 2026

 California is the nation's most populous state with one of the most competitive real estate markets, making it an excellent place to start a career as a notary public.
-Whether you're looking for a career change or entering the workforce for the first time, obtaining your notary public license in California is a structured process overseen by the California Secretary of State.
+Licensing in California is overseen by the California Secretary of State.
+The process requires 6 hours of pre-license education and costs between $150 and $300 in total.
+You'll need to pass the California Notary Public Exam (administered by California Secretary of State (proctored exam)) with a score of at least 70%.

 California requires just 6 hours of pre-license education — one of the lowest requirements in the nation.
 The total cost is relatively affordable at $150 to $300, including education, application, and exam fees.
 Most aspiring notary publics complete the entire process in 4-8 weeks, depending on how quickly they move through the coursework and exam preparation.